 By the way, this is a vegetarian dish, and was never made with rabbit, any more than mock turtle soup has turtle in it.

-1 cup light cream, half and half, or milk, warmed
+- 1 cup light cream, half and half, dairy or plant milk, warmed

-Warm cream and have ready, and toast the bread and have it ready as well.
+Warm milk or cream and have ready, and toast the bread and have it ready as well.

 In a large saucepan over medium heat, combine butter and flour and mix well with a whisk until nicely blended.
 Cook for a moment.